 That’s it!
 Now you know how to create a successful content marketing strategy from beginning to end.

-Next, check out these digital marketing hacks and SEO tips to help you make your content even more successful.
+Next, check out these digital marketing hacks, our digital marketing best practices, and some great SEO tips to help you make your content even more successful.
 You may also enjoy our post about how to harness the power of emotional intelligence in marketing!

 Ready to build your site?
 Check out our top picks for WordPress eCommerce plugins to build your best business.